 Wildlife Management Plan Stakeholder Meeting #3

-The second OWNP Wildlife Management Public Meeting was held online (Zoom) on Wednesday, April 5, 2023.
+The third OWNP Wildlife Management Public Meeting was held online (Zoom) on July 5, 2023.
 The meeting was recorded and is now available for viewing below.

 The Orenco Woods Nature Park Wildlife Protection and Adaptive Management Plan